AwsRad02/AwsRad02/README.md

 - 👋 Hi, I’m Aws Radaideh       __________________ 1+1=10 ______________________
+- in programming the basics are the advanced 🔥
 - 👀 I’m interested in Mobile application Development
 - 🌱 I’m currently learning DevOps
 - 💞️ I’m looking to collaborate on Mobile app project